-Supreme Court halts redraw of Alabama's Congressional map
+Supreme Court halts redraw of Alabama's congressional map

 In January, a panel of three federal judges found that Alabama's newly-enacted congressional map violated the Voting Rights Act by only having just one seat where Black voters make up a majority or plurality of the district.
 This decision was upheld by a federal appeals court.

-Alabama will now use their passed congressional map, which has just one Black-majority congressional district, for the 2022 elections.
+Alabama will now use its passed congressional map, which has just one Black-majority congressional district, for the 2022 elections; 26.8% of the state's population is Black, according to the 2020 Census.

-Chief Justice John Roberts joined liberals in his dissent, which would have let the lower court decision ordering the new map to stand while the legal challenges played out.
+Chief Justice John Roberts joined the liberals on the court in his dissent; they would have let the lower court's decision ordering the new map to stand while the legal challenges played out.

 She noted the number of remedial maps presented by plaintiffs during testimony, and criticized the emergency decision as part of a trend of "a disconcertingly long line of cases in which this Court uses its shadow docket to signal or make changes in the law, without anything approaching full briefing and argument."